 Know what you are getting into prior to purchasing a used camper.
 Make sure you have all the paperwork with you to avoid having to track down the previous owner for a few signatures.
 This varies by state, but you can always call the DMV and ask prior to pick-up.

 Check for Mold, Rot, and Caulking

-Mold, rot, caulking and insulation are key factors for a healthy trailer.
+Mold, rot, caulking, and insulation are key factors for a healthy trailer.
 A good quality camper is insulated, this is a no-brainer.
 Check under the trailer for moldy floorboards.
-Get in the camper and feel around for any soft spots on the floor, this is likely a sign of rot.
+Get in the camper and feel around for any soft spots on the floor, this is likely a sign of rot (corners are usually weaknesses where water can get in).
 Inspect other areas, such as the kitchen and any shelving as well.